 Effective treatment relies mostly on finding the source of the soreness and the cause.
 Most often, myofascial pain is treated with some combination of the following:

 - Trigger point injections.
-Dr. Cornehl may recommend injections directly into the trigger point.
+Our dentists may recommend injections directly into the trigger point.
 The injection usually contains lidocaine, which will relax the tensed and knotty muscle.

 - BOTOX® trigger point injections.
-Dr. Cornehl may recommend injections of BOTOX® to relax and calm the tensed muscles leading to your discomfort.
+We may recommend injections of BOTOX® to relax and calm the tensed muscles leading to your discomfort.
 Injections may be made around the jaw joints or other trigger points.

 - Ethyl chloride spray and stretch.
 The idea here is to temporarily desensitize the trigger point with the cooling spray, allowing the muscles to be stretched.
 This skin cooling spray can relieve trigger point pain for several hours.

 - Stretching and physical therapy.
 A physical therapist can manipulate, massage and stretch the tensed and knotted muscles associated with the trigger points.

 These are just several of the most common.
 There are other potential treatment options.

 Ready to schedule an evaluation with our experienced dentists?
 Please call the DENTAL STUDIO at 415-392-5025.
 We can determine whether trigger point injections and BOTOX® can help you find relief from myofascial pain or other types of head, neck, jaw and TMJ pain.
 We are located in San Francisco and proudly provide care for people from across the Bay Area, including San Rafael, Oakland and Berkeley, CA.